I don't want to be sued by my employees? How can I avoid this?

 In 2013, tribunal fees for claimants were introduced – apparently to discourage weak cases from getting through the system.
 This put thousands of employees off making a claim.
 However, in 2017, the Supreme Court said this was wrong and the fees were scrapped.
 This then led to an increase in claims.

 In my experience, legal advisers sometimes encourage employees to make a claim for more than one reason – to stand a better chance of winning a case.
 In 2016/17, 81% of the employment tribunal cases were multiple claims.
-I talk about this in my book Hiring your First Employee.

 WHY EMPLOYEES MIGHT SUE AND WHAT YOU SHOULD DO